enfuka/creditcard/README.md

 # creditcard
-This program implements Luhn Algorithm to check if a credit card number is legitimate.
+Small application that implements Luhn Algorithm to check if a credit card number is legitimate.